frederic-perez/AmE-dictionary/data/dictionary.md

 __figurehead__ _n_ :seven: __1__ A person nominally having a prominent position, but no real authority.
 __figurine__ _n_ A small molded or sculptured figure; a statuette. _Syn_ statuette
 __filbert__ _n_ :es: avellana
-__filch__ _v_ :four: To filch something is to secretly or casually steal it.
+__filch__ _v_ :five: To filch something is to secretly or casually steal it.
 The word _filch_ also usually, though not always, implies that what has been stolen is small or of little monetary value.
 __file a case__ _v_
 __file suit__ _v_
 __file<sup>1</sup>__ _n_